570n3/Automation-Structure/readme.md

 2. **Actions and Interactions:**

     The Page/Component class provides methods to perform actions on the elements present on the page.
 These methods encapsulate interactions like clicking buttons, filling out forms, and navigating to other pages.
-    For example, the LoginPage class might include methods like `login(username, password)` to perform the login action.

 3. **Abstraction:**